titoBouzout/SideBarEnhancements/readme.md

 ### Vars on "args" param

-- $PATH - The full path to the current file, e. g., C:\Files\Chapter1.txt.
+- $PATH - The full path to the current file, "C:\Files\Chapter1.txt"
 - $PROJECT - The root directory of the current project.
-- $DIRNAME - The directory of the current file, e. g., C:\Files.
+- $DIRNAME - The directory of the current file, "C:\Files"
-- $NAME - The name portion of the current file, e. g., Chapter1.txt.
+- $NAME - The name portion of the current file, "Chapter1.txt"
+- $NAME_NO_EXTENSION - The name portion of the current file without the extension, "Chapter1"
-- $EXTENSION - The extension portion of the current file, e. g., txt.
+- $EXTENSION - The extension portion of the current file, "txt"

 ## FAQ